p6steve/raku-NumRa/README.md

-# Num
+# NumRa
-some extensions to Raku arrays for scientific computing
+some extensions to Raku arrays for scientific computing as an alternative to NumPy

 work in progress